-Owners of small to medium-sized enterprises and home-owners had traditionally been excluded from mainstream loans and other services and had to turn to local moneylenders who often charged prohibitively high interest rates.
-With the aim of stimulating the Iraqi economy, Global Communities created the Access to Credit Services Initiative (ACSI), a major development finance program that provides loans to Iraqi entrepreneurs and home-owners to expand their businesses or improve their living conditions.
-Established in 2003, ACSI provides small, affordable loans to Iraqi individuals who do not otherwise have access to sufficient capital.
-Families use these loans for home improvement or to expand their small-businesses, thereby improving quality of life; enhancing their financial stability and personal safety, and improving local economies in hundreds of communities across Iraq.
-Operating in 11 governorates in Iraq—including the cities of Baghdad, Karbala, Najaf and Basra—ACSI has become the largest microfinance program in Iraq.
+For years, Iraq’s small entrepreneurs and home-owners were excluded from mainstream financial services, and relied on local moneylenders who often charged prohibitively high interest rates, to fill gaps in their finances that couldn’t be met through friends or family.
+With the aim of stimulating the Iraqi economy, in 2003 Global Communities created the Access to Credit Services Initiative (ACSI), now operating as CHF Vitas Iraq, a major development finance institution that provides loans to Iraqi entrepreneurs and home-owners to expand their businesses or improve their living conditions.
+With access to fair financial services, now some of Iraq’s most vulnerable are improving their quality of life; enhancing their financial stability and personal safety, and improving their local economies in hundreds of communities across Iraq.
+Operating in 11 governorates – including the cities of Baghdad, Karbala, Najaf and Basra – CHF Vitas Iraq is currently the largest microfinance provider in Iraq.

 IMMDF was created in 2004 by Global Communities at the initiative of the United States Government and with the support of Overseas Private Investment Corporation (www.opic.gov), to finance projects of Iraqi private small and medium-size enterprises that generate employment and economic growth in Iraq (SMEs).